 (For neuroscience major) Students will each conduct an independent empirical research project.
 Regular attendance for research supervision is required.
 The project write-up should be about 6,000 to 10,000 words (exclusive of tables, bibliographies and appendices).
-Assessment: 100% coursework.

 Prerequisites: PSYC1001 and PSYC1004 and PSYC2060 and PSYC2101.